Part I: Preparing to re-open

 Schedule of services framework for sectors – look at services allowed for Level 4

-During the Adjusted Alert Level 3 the following businesses are not allowed to operate::
+During Alert Level 1 the following businesses are not allowed to operate:

 - The 33 land borders that remain closed.